DVillers77/HTML-AND-CSS-PROJECTS/README.md

 This assignment involved creating a `basic-html-3.html` file within a new `basic-html-and-css` folder, demonstrating the use of the **`div` element** and internal `style` tags with chosen font colors.
 It served as a practical exercise in applying basic HTML structuring and CSS styling, with a focus on understanding how `div` acts as a generic container.

-## Subsection B: A PREVIEW OF CASCADING STYLE SHEETS (CSS)

-This subsection introduces the foundational concepts of CSS, explaining its role in styling web pages and how it interacts with HTML.
-It provides a high-level overview of styling principles.

----

 #### 24. CSS COLOR AND ALIGNMENT ASSIGNMENT

 This assignment involved modifying `basic-html-3.html` to apply CSS for text color and alignment, using internal style tags and demonstrating different color formats.

-## Subsection C: Linking HTML and CSS Files

-This subsection focuses on the practical methods and best practices for connecting HTML documents with external CSS stylesheets, emphasizing the 'separation of concerns' in web development.

----

 #### 24. LINKING CSS ASSIGNMENT

 This assignment involved creating an external CSS file (`basic-css-1.css`) with specific styling for `body` and `div` elements, and then linking it to `Basic_HTML_3.html` after removing all internal CSS.
 The goal was to verify that styles were correctly applied in the browser.

-## SUBSECTION D: STYLING HTML PAGES WITH THE CLASS ATTRIBUTE

-This subsection will focus on styling HTML pages using the `class` attribute, encompassing fundamental concepts and practical application.

----

 #### 25. CLASS ATTRIBUTE ASSIGNMENT